SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-9-1-problems-for-champions/five-special-letters/five-special-letters.md

 ![](/assets/chapter-9-images/03.Five-special-letters-04.png)

 **Another way:** we can convert the digits to letters by using their arrangement in the ASCII table.
-The expression 'а' + i will give us the result 'a' in case i = 0, 'b' in case i = 1, 'c' in case i = 2, etc.
+The expression 'a' + i will give us the result 'a' in case i = 0, 'b' in case i = 1, 'c' in case i = 2, etc.

 This way we already have generated all 5-letter combinations and can proceed with the following part of the task.